RodLophus/ArduinoFanController/README.md

 Once you finish configuring the controller, type "z" to save your changes.

 Be sure to exit the configuration menu when you are done as the temperature will not be monitored when the controller is in configuration mode!

-## Installation Notes

-For standalone usage, close the jumper P7, so the controller can get power from the power supply cable and work with no USB connection.
-In this case, you may omit all the zener diodes and replace all 150Ohm resistors with wire jumpers, as those components are intended to protect the computer's USB port from (unlikely) damages caused by fan failures.

-For "online" usage, remove the jumper P7.
-This way, the controller will be powered via the USB port, preventing the 5V from the power supply from being fed back to the computer's USB port.

 ## Monitoring